Double Storey Extension Cost

 You will need to review the Party Wall Act if you are doing work to an existing party wall, building on or at the boundary of two properties, or are excavating near to or below the foundation level of neighbouring buildings.

-If your neighbour doesn’t agree with the proposed work, you and your neighbour must appoint a surveyor (together or separately).
-The surveyors will then agree on a party wall award, which is a legal document stating the work that should happen, when and how it will be carried out, and who will pay for each part and how much they’ll be required to pay, including the surveyor’s fees.
+If your neighbour doesn’t agree with the proposed work, you and your neighbour must appoint a surveyor together or separately.
+The surveyors will then agree on a party wall award stating the work, when and how it will be carried out, and who will pay for each part and how much, including the surveyor’s fees.

-Surveyors can charge between £90 and £450 per hour depending on where you live.
+Typical surveyor rates: £90 – £450 per hour depending on where you live.

 The cost of removing rubble and waste can cost the same, or even more than the demolition itself.
 You can hire skips (£250 per week, on average) or hire a grab truck to come and collect the waste for around £150-£200.
 Some demolition companies will offer to take the waste and include it in their overall charge.

-• Enquire if they have knowledge on the planning permission and building regulations regarding double storey extensions.
+- Enquire if they have knowledge of the planning permission and building regulations regarding double storey extensions.

 FAQs